The Fourteenth International Workshop on Bio-Design Automation

 - Co-Web Chair - Aaron Adler, BBN Technologies

 - Co-Web Chair - Prashant Vaidyanathan, Microsoft Research

-- Finance Chair - Traci Haddock-Angelli, iGEM Foundation
+- Finance Chair - Traci Haddock-Angelli, Asimov

 - Past General Chair - Prashant Vaidyanathan, Oxford Biomedica